PeepTheMoon/SEI-novus/README.md

 ### Limitations

 This project is written in vanilla Javascript only.
-I had issues getting the bar chart oriented horizontally so it is vertical instead.
+I had issues getting the bar chart oriented horizontally.

 I ran out of time to implement a dropdown to choose between age and salary metrics (task 7).